u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/devices/scale.rst

    :alt: View of the IoT box settings and driver list.

-If loading the drivers still doesn't allow for the scale to function, it may be that the scale is not compatible with the Odoo :abbr:`IoT (Internet of Things)` box.
+If loading the drivers still doesn't allow for the scale to function, it may be that the scale is not compatible with the Thrive Bureau ERP :abbr:`IoT (Internet of Things)` box.
 In this case, a different scale will need to be used.

 Use a scale in a point of sale (POS) system